-Communicating in favour of sustainable infrastructure
+Communicating for sustainable infrastructure

 Three factors shape our communication work:

-1. No greenwashing – honesty over perfection.
-The
+1. No greenwashing – honesty before perfection.

 2. Ongoing dialogue rather than one-off information.